TurkuNLP/CORE-corpus/README.md

 # Corpus of Online Registers of English (CORE)

-This corpus is based on the Corpus of Online Registers of English described and applied in the following article:
+his corpus is based on the Corpus of Online Registers of English (CORE) originally designed and compiled by Biber et al. (see citations below).
+This version of CORE was used to model register variation in the following study:

 - Veronika Laippala, Samuel Rönnqvist, Miika Oinonen, Aki-Juhani Kyröläinen, Anna Salmela, Douglas Biber, Jesse Egbert and Sampo Pyysalo (in review): Register identification from the unrestricted open Web using the Corpus of Online Registers of English.